fralau/mkdocs-macros-plugin/webdoc/docs/macros.md

 ```

 ### Accessing macros
+!!!
+Note "A macro is Python variable"
-> Note that since a macro is also a variable (function), you can also "import"
+    Note that since a macro is also a Python
+    variable (function), you can also "import"
     it in a module.
     For example, `fix_url` is a predefined macro that fixes relative
     urls (when applicable) so that they point to the root of the site:

 ```
-fix_url = env.variables.fix_url
+fix_url = env.macros.fix_url
 my_url = fix_url(url)
 ```